Thurman D. Rodgers

 From March 1979 to April 1981, Rodgers served as commanding officer of the 7th Signal Brigade.
 In April 1982, he was given command of the U.S. Army Communications Systems Agency at Fort Monmouth, New Jersey, and the U.S. Army Communication-Electronics Engineering Installation Agency at Fort Huachuca, Arizona.
 In September 1983, he became the commanding officer of the U.S. Army Signal Center and Fort Gordon, as well as commandant of the U.S. Army Signal School, in Augusta, Georgia.

 Personal

-Rodgers is the son of Lester Donell Rodgers (June 23, 1913 – June 9, 2001) and Johnie Dellard (McBroom) Rodgers (September 20, 1910 – September 8, 2000).
-He has a sister and two nephews.
+Rodgers is the son of Lester Donell Rodgers and Johnie Dellard (McBroom) Rodgers.

-Rodgers married Wanda Faye Bohannon (February 7, 1936 – March 3, 1988) on December 28, 1956, in Cookeville, Tennessee.
+Rodgers married Wanda Faye Bohannon on December 28, 1956, in Cookeville, Tennessee.
 The couple had one son.
-After her death from a heart attack in Northern Virginia, Faye Rodgers was interred at the Cookeville City Cemetery.
+Faye Rodgers died from a heart attack in Northern Virginia.

 On June 3, 1989, Rodgers remarried with Virginia June (Kent) Scobee, the widow of Space Shuttle Challenger commander Francis Richard "Dick" Scobee, in Arlington County, Virginia.
 June Scobee Rodgers is a retired university professor.